“Vision, is the art of seeing what is invisible to others.”

 With passion and expertise, Vance creates prints to hang at home before they appear at a gallery.
 He believes the real joy of the process is the final print, and it is for that reason he creates this work.
 The satisfaction of the workflow process to final print continually motivates his desire to create, appreciate the work and share it with others.
 He seeks to reproduce the emotion felt at the location, and conjures a particular story in his mind about what might have existed.

 Vance’s work has been submitted to international competitions, such as the International Photo Awards, One Eyeland Awards, and The ND Awards.
+He has been published in One eyeland's Best photographers book of 2020.
 Vance has also donated three large format prints to the Surrey Urgent Care Response Unit.

 - One Eyeland Photo Awards - Finalist